 2013-14: Biggs skated in 57 regular season games and three playoff contests for the AHL’s Toronto Marlies in his first pro season.
 He scored 7 goals with 2 assists and was an even plus/minus with 39 penalty minutes during the regular season.
 Toronto finished first in the North Division and reached the Western Conference finals — falling to Texas in a seven-game series.
 Biggs had no points nor penalties in three playoff games.

-Biggs is a monster on skates and moves well for a player of his size.
-A dominant player at times in junior hockey by playing down low in the offensive zone and on the cycle, he is still learning to play the game at the professional level.
+Biggs is a big forward who plays with a nasty disposition.
+A player who dominated at lower levels because of his size, he is still learning to play the game at the professional level.
 He is defensively sound and can be used as a penalty killing forward.
 He can be an intimidating figure but questions have surrounded his consistency.
-His lack of skating mobility is also a challenge at the higher levels.
+His lack of speed and mobility has been an issue as well.